5 Steps to Paint Your Garage Floor

-Painting your garage floor is an easy way to spruce up your garage or create more living space in your home.
+Painting your garage floor is a great way to spruce up your garage or create more living space in your home.
 Finally, there is room for that man cave!

 Using a paint not specifically for concrete will leave you with cracked paint that will peel off.
 Do it right the first time and save yourself the extra work.